klmmmv/thesis/chap2.md

 ### Business Objects {#bo}

 Business Objects are structured objects which can be sent along with messages.
-Each BO has a name and a specififc content and the business object itself can be seen as the payload of each message.
+Each BO has a name and a specific content and the business object itself can be seen as the payload of each message.
 Fleischmann et al. [@fleischmann:2010] defines business objects as physical and logical "things" that are required to process business transactions.
 According to him they can be considered as data